 My time at the Smithsonian was fantastic and I was fortunate to be able to travel to the ends of the earth—many times over and with the finest experts in the world.
 The decision to leave was hard, but I wanted to enter the retail world of travel to use social media to share my destination knowledge with clients and suppliers.

 Very close friends of mine, Cathy and George Hagle, own Connoisseur Travel, a leading full service Travel Agency in Washington, DC and they kindly invited me to join them and their fabulous team.
 That made the transition from nonprofit travel to retail travel easy and fun.
-After a year, I decided to open my own company, JNG Worldwide, which is a proud affiliate of Connoisseur Travel.
+After a year, I decided to open my own company, JNG Worldwide which focusses on travel writing and consulting for the travel industry.

 You were recently featured in the 2013 A-List of Travel Agents by Travel & Leisure as someone who has “a little black book of door-opening contacts”.
 Tell us about the people in your book.